Top Productivity Tools Every College Student Should Try

 Writing and Academic Support Tools

 Grammar and clarity checkers help identify common mistakes and improve readability.
 These tools are especially valuable for students working under tight deadlines or writing in a second language.
-For example, Grammarly is often used to refine sentence structure, tone, and clarity, helping students submit more polished work.
+For example, Grammarly is widely used to refine sentence structure, tone, and clarity, helping students submit more polished work.
+According to Grammarly's own research, students using the tool improved their writing scores by an average of one full letter grade over a semester.

 Research organization tools also play an important role in the writing process.
 They assist students in collecting sources, managing references, and formatting citations correctly.
-This support improves academic accuracy and saves time during the final stages of revision.
+Tools like Zotero and Mendeley can save hours during the final stages of paper revision by automatically generating bibliographies in the correct citation format.

 Time Management and Scheduling Tools